top of page

 Kimberly Green

 Kimberly Green is an actress and dancer of Korean and Puerto Rican descent.
-A graduate of Indiana University with a Bachelor's degree in Kinesiology, she is excited and honored to be a new player in this production of The Gold Top.
+A graduate of Indiana University with a Bachelor's degree in Kinesiology, she is exited to play Evie in The Gold Top.
 Her TV and film credits include “The Company You Keep” (ABC), Dunkin Donuts “Fall Hard” campaign, Target's Holiday Campaign, independent feature “Alone Time” (a Tokyo International Cinema Award winner), "Lucifer" (Fox), "The Young and the Restless" (CBS), and "The Hot Chick," a Happy Madison Production.
 Kimberly has performed in productions for the Group Repertory Theatre, the Road Theatre, Odyssey Theatre, and Smart Phone Theatre.
 She is a part of the Actors Studio and a member of The Braid, the largest non-profit Jewish Theatre on the West Coast.
 She has performed in more than ten productions for The Braid and is honored to be an Artist in Residence.
 Her notable past theater credits include "It's Just Sex," LA's longest-running comedy, for which she won the 2017 Valley Theatre Award for Best Featured Actress, and the cast was nominated at the 2018 NAACP Theatre Awards for Best Ensemble.
 In 2017, she played Trina in B.L.A.C.
 Mail Productions’ "Can God's Love," which was nominated for Best Musical and Best Director at the 2019 NAACP Theatre Awards.

 "Dora"